Cranial Emergencies

 Board Pearls

-- Cerebellar hemorrhage >3 cm = surgical evacuation — classic board-tested threshold
+- Cerebellar ICH with neurologic deterioration, brainstem compression, obstructive hydrocephalus, or volume ≥15 mL (classic >3 cm heuristic) = surgical evacuation per 2022 AHA/ASA — classic board-tested threshold

 - Posterior fossa EVD without addressing the mass lesion risks upward herniation